francesco75/Italy_Wines/README.md

      This page shows the main grape and to create yourself with correct wine features.
 - Register :
       This page shows  the small registration form with Angular js .
+- Login :
+      Page login with username and password.
 - Quiz :
      This page shows the quiz to guess the right grape or the country's grape.